DevExpress/Logify.Alert.Clients/js/Logify.Alert.NodeJS/README.md

 #### applicationName

-Specifies an application name.
+Specifies the application name.
 This name is shown in generated reports.

 ```javascript
 client.applicationName = 'My Application';